Coping with COVID: Tips & Resources to Help Us Care for Our Mental Health

-One of the biggest changes we’ve had to make since the start of the pandemic is social isolation.
+One of the biggest changes we’ve had to make since the start of the COVID-19 pandemic is social isolation.

 Many of us haven’t seen our friends and family in weeks, maybe even months.
 That takes its toll on a person, especially those already struggling with their mental health, who rely on their support network to remain stable.

-A good way to manage loneliness is to connect with the important people in your life in any way you can, while still adhering to social distancing measures.
+A good way to manage loneliness is to connect with the important people in your life in any way you can, while still adhering to COVID-19’s social distancing measures.